pat/thinking-sphinx/v4/advanced_config.md

 ## Advanced Sphinx Configuration

 Thinking Sphinx provides a good set of defaults out of the box, and for some people, those options are exactly what they need.
-Sometimes, though, you may need to customise how Sphinx works - and this can usually be done by adding some settings to a file named `thinking_sphinx.yml` (or `sphinx.yml` if you're using a version of Thinking Sphinx prior to 3.0) in your `config` directory.
+Sometimes, though, you may need to customise how Sphinx works - and this can usually be done by adding some settings to a file named `thinking_sphinx.yml` in your `config` directory.
 Much like database.yml, settings are defined for each environment.
 Here's an example:

 {% highlight yaml %}
 development: